What Other Kids Are Reading

-But what happens after you swallow a pain reliever?
+But what happens after you take a pain reliever?
 It doesn't go directly to your shin or head, even though that's the spot that hurts so much.
 Pain relievers work with your cells, your body's nerve endings, your nervous system, and your brain to keep you from feeling the pain.

 The special nerve endings that sense pain are very sensitive to this chemical.
 When prostaglandin is released, the nerve endings respond to it by picking up and transmitting the pain and injury messages through the nervous system to the brain.
 They tell the brain everything about the pain, like where it is and how much it hurts.
 The brain then responds: Yow!